missionpinball/mpf-docs/howto/controller_hardware/wpc.rst

 Matrix switches
 ~~~~~~~~~~~~~~~

-Matrix switches start with the letter "S", followed by the switch number.
+Matrix switches start with the letter ``S``, followed by the switch number.
 For example:

 ::